Get Pathogen Testing for Rickettsia Infections

 Rickettsia species PCR Test

-The Rickettsia species PCR test is designed to detect all pathogenic Rickettsia species.
+The Rickettsia species PCR test is a form of pathogen testing designed to detect all Rickettsia species.
 Positive results are confirmed by DNA sequencing to identify the infecting species.
 It is recommended for diagnostic testing for symptomatic patients with risk of exposure.

 Why do I need this test?